Alexander Vinokourov: Awards and honours

 Vinokourov was awarded the rank of honorary colonel in the Kazakh army in 2000, after he finished second to his then-Telekom teammate Jan Ullrich in the men's Olympic road race in Sydney.
 He was again recognized by the state for his sporting prowess in 2003 after finishing third overall in the Tour and received a medal as People's Hero First Class.
 In late-2011 Vino was named as a candidate for parliamentary elections in Kazakhstan despite still being active as a professional cyclist.

 Alexander Vinokourov opened his own bicycle shop on 5 May 2012 in Almaty.

 Personal life

-Alexander is married to Svetlana Vinokourova and they have 5 children.
+Alexander is married to Svetlana Vinokourova.
+They have three children together two of whom are professional cyclists; Alexandre Vinokurov and Nicolas Vinokurov.